 1903 – The Ford Motor Company sells its first car.

 1914 – Austria-Hungary issues an ultimatum to Serbia demanding Serbia to allow the Austrians to determine who assassinated Archduke Franz Ferdinand.
-Serbia rejects those demands and Austria declares war on July 28.
+Serbia will reject those demands and Austria will declare war on July 28.

 1926 – Fox Film buys the patents of the Movietone sound system for recording sound onto film.